Articles , Glossary

 hero image web design

 As it’s seen from the wireframe above, a hero image usually takes almost all pre-scroll full-width space on the page.
-The other layout elements (call-to-action button, text, etc.) are located in the header and on or around the hero image to present a consistent and balanced visual composition.
+The other layout elements (call-to-action button, text, etc.) are located in the header and around the hero image to create a consistent, balanced visual composition.

 Why Is Hero Image Important?